-Parameters (input) Sources Number of animals Statistics Norway (applications for productions subsidies) Nitrogen factors for manure Various sources, compiled by Statistics Norway Area where manure is spread, split on cultivated field and meadow.
+Parameters (input) Sources Number of animals Statistics Norway (applications for productions subsidies, no. and weight of approved carcasses), The Cow Recording System at TINE BA) Nitrogen factors for manure Various sources, compiled by Statistics Norway Area where manure is spread, split on cultivated field and meadow.
 Statistics Norway (Sample Surveys of Agriculture, various years), Gundersen and Rognstad (2001) Area and amount where manure is spread, split on spring and autumn.
 Gundersen and Rognstad (2001) Amount of manure is spread, split on spring and autumn.
 Statistics Norway (Sample Surveys of Agriculture, various years) Addition of water to manure Gundersen and Rognstad (2001), expert judgements, Statistics Norway's Sample Survey 2007 Spreading techniques Gundersen and Rognstad (2001), expert judgements, Usage and time of harrowing and ploughing.
 Statistics Norway (Sample Surveys of Agriculture), Gundersen and Rognstad (2001), expert judgements, Pasture times for different animal categories (Tine BA annually) (Dairy cattle, goats), Statistics Norway's Sample Survey 2001 (Statistics Norway 2002) (non-dairy cattle, sheep), expert judgements.

-The IPCC default emission factor of 0.0125 kg N2O-N/kg N has been used for all sources of direct N2O emissions from agricultural soils, with the following two exceptions: Emissions of N2O from animals on pastures are calculated using the IPCC factor of 0.02 kg N2O-N/kg N, and the emissions that occur as a result of cultivation of organic soils are calculated by using the IPCC default emission factor of 8 kg N2O-N/ha per year (IPCC 2000).
+The IPCC default emission factor of 0.0125 kg N2O-N/kg N has been used for all sources of direct N2O emissions from agricultural soils, with the following two exceptions: Emissions of N2O from animals on pastures are calculated using the IPCC factor of 0.02 kg N_2 O-N/kg N, and the emissions that occur as a result of cultivation of organic soils are calculated by using the IPCC default emission factor of 8 kg N2O-N/ha per year (IPCC 2000).